stevebelton/stevebelton.github.io/index.md

 ## Contents

-I have create the posts below as part of a series, a getting started with Linux/Kubernetes/Docker/Golang/AKS/Minikube type of series.
+I have created the posts below as part of a series, a getting started with **Linux/Kubernetes/Docker/Golang/AKS/Minikube** type of series.

 * PART 8 - [Deploying Containerized Go app via Skaffold](#skaffold)
 * PART 7 - [Deploying Containerized Go app to Azure Container Service (AKS)](#aks)